 From left to right

-Micahel O'Hanlon, Daniel Reidy, Karen Anderson, Gregory Monks, Gerrie Fourie
+Daniel Reidy, Karen Anderson, Gregory Monks, Gerrie Fourie

 Working with a Year Group

-The Head of Year will keep a close eye on the progress of individual students, and in particular on those students whose Form Tutors or Pastoral Leaders raise them as a matter of concern.
+The Year Leaders will keep a close eye on the progress of individual students, and in particular on those students whose Form Tutors or Pastoral Leaders raise them as a matter of concern.
 They may place children on a Director of Learning report, which can be physical or electronic and which will help them to track a child’s progress in a particular area.

 Form Tutors report appropriately to parents at parents’ evenings and will also monitor the delivery of the school’s tutorial programme and assembly programme within their year group.

-Heads of Year take responsibility for the ways in which behaviour can affect progress and as a result, they may ask to meet with parents to discuss behaviour.
+Year Leaders take responsibility for the ways in which behaviour can affect progress and as a result, they may ask to meet with parents to discuss behaviour.
 As school leaders, they can also be involved with reintegration of a student following a fixed-term exclusion or internal isolation, particularly when it comes to setting appropriate targets that will help students to succeed in the future.

-If you are unable to resolve an issue about your child’s progress by talking to their Form Tutor, or Subject Teacher, or if you are concerned that your child is experiencing problems across several subjects, then contacting the Head of Year would be an appropriate step to take.
+If you are unable to resolve an issue about your child’s progress by talking to their Form Tutor, or Subject Teacher, or if you are concerned that your child is experiencing problems across several subjects, then contacting the Year Leader would be an appropriate step to take.
 They are there to support parents as well as students.

-Our Heads Of Year Team
+Our Year Leaders

 |Mr D. Reidy|